klaidliadon/umbrella-content/en/information/protecting-files/advanced/s_how-to-protect-sensitive-files.md

 VeraCrypt is a free, open-source tool to encrypt files.
 VeraCrypt creates an encrypted container like a safe on your hard drive.
 You can keep as many files as you like in the container, and even hide it.

 This lesson introduces VeraCrypt.
-(For step by step instructions, see the [VeraCrypt] (umbrella://lesson/veracrypt) tool guide.)
+(For step by step instructions, see the [VeraCrypt](umbrella://lesson/veracrypt) tool guide.)

 *Note: Vulnerabilities have been found in TrueCrypt, an earlier version of VeraCrypt that is no longer maintained.
 Use VeraCrypt instead.*